Kelsie Jean Smeby Rocks Soaking Wet White Thong Bathing Suit By The Pool

 The thong bottom was cut high over her curvaceous hips and exposed her perfectly round booty in the process.
 Her long, lean legs were also on full display in the pic.

+She wore her long, dark hair in a deep side-part.
+The wet locks clung together in loose pieces that she pushed over her shoulder.

 Kelsie sat on the edge of a swimming pool with her feet in the water.
-Her backside was facing the camera and she posed with her legs apart.
+Her backside was facing the camera, and she posed with her legs apart.
 She rested her arms over her knees and arched her back while looking over her shoulder with a sultry expression on her face as water dripped over her skin.

 In the caption of the post, Kelsie laughed about the fact that she was wearing baggy clothing in the cold weather as she posted the photo.

-She wore her long, dark hair in a deep side part.
-The wet locks clung together in loose pieces that she pushed over her shoulder.

 Kelsie has amassed more than 781,000-plus followers on the social media platform.
-Many of those fans made quick work of showing their love for the snap by clicking the like button more than 10,000 times within the first 16 hours after it was uploaded to her timeline.
+Many of those fans made quick work of showing their love for the snap by clicking the “like” button more than 10,000 times within the first 16 hours after it was uploaded to her timeline.
 Her admirers also flocked to the comments section to leave over 200 remarks about the pic during that time.

 “You look insane,” one follower stated, adding a fire emoji for emphasis.